 What is your educational programming like?

-We have developed games, dramatic plays (about moose), and computer games for children and teachers to use independently; they are designed to be used widely by students without our direct participation.The club holds field meetings, excursions, educational classes, and environmental “holidays.”
+We have developed games, dramatic plays (about salmon), and computer games for children and teachers to use independently; they are designed to be used widely by students without our direct participation.The club holds field meetings, excursions, educational classes, and environmental “holidays.”
 Sometimes, we conduct competitions, conferences, or exhibitions.

 Wild Salmon Center has sponsored some of Boomerang’s curriculum development.
 You’ve also attended several WSC knowledge exchanges in North America.
 What’s the value of these exchanges for you?